 Saint Oliver Plunkett, the Archbishop of Armagh and Catholic Primate of All Ireland, was the last Catholic to be martyred in England.
-He was executed in 1681 as part of the Popish Plot, beatified in 1920 and canonised in 1975.
+He was executed in 1681 as part of the Popish Plot, beatified in 1920 and canonized in 1975.

 He became the patron saint of Peace and Reconciliation in 1997.

-Four years ago a British author captured a ghostly apparition of Saint Oliver Plunkett on video while visiting Ireland.
+Six years ago a British author captured a ghostly apparition of Saint Oliver Plunkett on video while visiting Ireland.

 Vikki Bramshaw said she only discovered the image of "the ghost" of St. Oliver Plunkett peering out of the prison door in Saint Peter’s Church in Drogheda, County Louth when she viewed the video taken with her cell phone camera later on.

 Catch a glimpse of the face, which appears briefly a few times at the hatch of the 15th century cell door.

 "I don't really believe in ghosts or anything like that, so I was a bit spooked out to see it when I was checking my video when I got home," Bramshaw told a local Irish newspaper.

 "I visited Drogheda between March 10-17, and was taken around Newgrange and other tourist sites, and Saint Peter’s was just one of our stops," she said.